Register your Information for Free Stone Samples Sent Express to You!

 Understanding Limestone

-Limestone is a highly sought-after natural stone flooring option, favored for its timeless elegance and warm, natural appearance.
+Limestone is a highly sought-after natural stone flooring option, favoured for its timeless elegance and warm, natural appearance.

 This sedimentary rock primarily consists of calcite, and is formed from the mineral remains of marine organisms combined with mud, which over millions of years solidifies into limestone under pressure.
-Its popularity as a flooring material is due to its unique textures and variety of colors, ranging from creamy whites and soft beiges to striking grays.
+Its popularity as a flooring material is due to its unique textures and variety of colours, ranging from creamy whites and soft beiges to striking greys.

 One of the defining characteristics of limestone is its porosity, which gives it a breathable quality but also makes it susceptible to staining and wear if not properly sealed.